- Code42 CrashPlan (previously CrashPlan PROe)

 A backup archive holds encrypted data from your device.
 To restore data from the archive, Code42 for Enterprise copies it to your device, then decrypts it so you can read it.

 The encryption key is a random string of characters used to encrypt and decrypt your data.
-Standard Code42 security stores that key at the master server.
+Standard Code42 security stores that key at the authority server.

 Your archive key password secures your archive encryption key.
 No one but you knows your archive key password.
 Therefore, only you can decrypt the data stored in your backup archive.